workingDog/nendohakari/README.md

 **Nendo Hakari** is a tool to calculate the amount of clay you need for your ceramic work.
-It has a simple user interface, where the user can draw the desired shapes of the various clay components.
-The tool is design mainly for those creating ceramic works with a number of different clay parts, such as in Nerikomi.
+It has a simple user interface where the user can draw the desired shapes of the various clay components.
+The tool is mainly for those creating ceramic works with a number of different clay parts, such as in Nerikomi.

 ![overview](images/overview1.png)

-#### How to use on iPad and iPhone